juniorgasparotto/SysCommand/readme.md

 The arguments represent the most basic of a console application, are known `--argument-name value` , `-v` and etc. Programmatically they are represented by _Properties_ of `Command` and shall be accompanied by a method called `Main()` (without parameters) to be able to intercept if a property was used.
 The name `Main` was chosen by the similarity of concept with the method `Main(string[] args)` .

-User-side, no special syntax was created, known standards were implemented, i.e. the long arguments are accessed with the prefix `--` and the name of the argument.
+User-side, no special syntax was created, known standards were implemented.
+The long arguments are accessed with the prefix `--` and are accompanied by the name of the argument.
 The short arguments are accessed with a dash `-` or a `/` bar and are accompanied by only one character.
-The values of the arguments must be in front of the argument name separated by a space ` ` or by `:` characters or `=` .
+The values of the arguments must be in front of the argument name separated by a space ` ` or `:` or `=` .
 Positional inputs are also supported, allowing the omission of the name of the argument.

 By default, all public properties of your `Command` are enabled to be `arguments` .
 Veja [Working with properties](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties), [Manual choice of properties via attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties-ignore-public), [Input](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#input) e [Supported types](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#support-types).